-On the contrary, the fact that the outcome measures used in Rohrer et al. tend to increase effects sizes (de Boer et al., 2014; Cheung & Slavin, 2015; Wolf & Harbatkin, 2023) increases the power of their experiment, thus making it more informative.
+On the contrary, the fact that the outcome measures used in Rohrer et al. tend to increase effects sizes (de Boer et al., 2014; Cheung & Slavin, 2015; Wolf & Harbatkin, 2023) increases the power of their experiment, thus making it more statistically informative.
 An instructive example of an experiment employing narrow, more aligned outcomes is the Nuffield Early Language Intervention (Dimova et al., 2020).
 This is a scripted language programme delivered by teaching assistants to small groups of pupils entering primary (elementary) school, costing £58 per pupil.
-The primary outcome was a 'language skills' score derived from four tests, each designed by the developers to be closely aligned with the intervention.
-Two separate experiments in England found positive impact on this researcher-designed test (d=0.27, 95% CI 0.07-0.46; d=0.26, 95% CI 0.17-0.35) and the intervention has now been rolled out nationally (Sibieta et al., 2016; Dimova et al., 2020).
+The primary outcome was a 'language skills' score derived from four tests, each chosen to be closely aligned with the intervention.
+Two separate experiments in England found positive impact on these closely-aligned tests (d=0.27, 95% CI 0.07-0.46; d=0.26, 95% CI 0.17-0.35) and the intervention has now been rolled out nationally (Sibieta et al., 2016; Dimova et al., 2020).
 Using a broad outcome measure would have diluted the effect size (Kraft, 2020; Wolf & Harbatkin, 2023) and would likely have led to a null finding, resulting in no national roll out.
-The EEF do not usually allow narrow primary outcomes measures for their trials, which makes it particularly instructive that (to our knowledge) the Nuffield Early Language Intervention is also the only EEF trial to have shown evidence of impact in both an initial efficacy trial and a second (scaled-up) effectiveness trial.
+The NELI evaluations are fairly unusual in having such narrow primary outcomes measures for their trials, which makes it particularly instructive that the Nuffield Early Language Intervention is one of just two EEF trials to have shown evidence of impact in both an initial efficacy trial and a second (scaled-up) effectiveness trial, the other being the Abracadabra (ABRA) programme.

-Why: Theory-informing experiments conducted by researchers can help cut research waste on uninformative decision-informing experiments
+Why: Theory-informing experiments conducted by researchers can help cut research waste on statistically uninformative decision-informing experiments

 Our next recommendation rests on two observations.
 First, theory-informing experiments tends to be substantially cheaper than directly decision-informing experiments.
 For example, the Hodds et al. (2014) series of experiments on self-explanation had a cost to funder of approximately £27,000, whereas the average EEF trial costs around £500,000 (Lortie-Forgues & Inglis, 2019).
-Second, theory-informing research tends to be better powered and therefore more informative than directly decision-informing experiments (Lortie-Forgues & Inglis, 2019).
+Second, theory-informing research tends to be better powered and therefore more statistically informative than directly decision-informing experiments (Lortie-Forgues & Inglis, 2019).
 It follows from these two observations that, even where the end goal is informing decisions, there will often be a case for first conducting a theory-informing experiment on an intermediate part of the causal chain implied by the interventions (Deaton & Cartwright, 2018).
 Where a prior theory-informing experiment finds positive results, this increases the warrant for conducting a subsequent decision-informing experiment.
-By contrast, where the prior theory-informing experiment falsifies the intermediate part of the causal chain, this could prevent 'research waste' on a considerably more expensive decision-informing experiment, which is unlikely to provide an informative finding (Ioannidis et al., 2014).
+By contrast, where the prior theory-informing experiment falsifies the intermediate part of the causal chain, this could prevent 'research waste' on a considerably more expensive decision-informing experiment, which is unlikely to provide a statistically informative finding (Joannidis et al., 2014).